AdobeDocs/pass.en/help/authentication/tve-dashboard-integrations.md

 1. Go to the **Integrations** tab in the left panel and select the required integration.
 1. Navigate to the **Platform Settings** section.
-1. Select a category of platform or a specific device for which you want to enable home-based authentication available under **Platform Settings**.
+1. Select a specific platform or category of platforms for which you want to enable home-based authentication under **Platform Settings**.

    ![Enable home-based authentication for a specific platform](assets/attempt-hba.png)